 Earn points in multiples

 Remember, you enjoy 2X points by booking your hotel and rental car with any Rapid Rewards partner, including Hyatt, Marriott and Radisson.
-You’ll also earn 2 points for each dollar you spend on local transit and commuting, internet, cable, phone, services and select streaming services.
+You’ll also earn 2 points for each dollar you spend on local transit, commuting, internet, cable, phone services and select streaming services.

 Shop using Southwest’s bonus partners

 Shop at your choice of over 850 stores via Rapid Rewards Shopping to take advantage of bonus promotions.
-Currently trending stores include Walmart, Home Depot, Costco, Best Buy and Nike.
+Currently trending stores include Macy’s, Apple and CVS Pharmacy.

 Alternative Southwest cards